 - A Country Or State’s Energy Mix Can Be A Variable In Emissions – for plug in hybrids specifically.
 If coal is the main energy source used to generate electricity, then the car won’t be as eco friendly

 - Hybrids Won’t Solve Some Existing Road Problems – unlikely to solve urban mobility and infrastructure-related problems such as traffic congestion.
 Redesigning cities, encouraging biking, and encouraging more walking may be required to solve urban and CBD mobility and infrastructure and road issues.

 - Hybrid technology is certainly developing as more hybrid cars are bought and companies invest in them more heavily

 - Right now, hybrids are more for efficient inner city and urban driving than long range and sports performance based driving

-- Hybrids right now provide a more fuel efficient and more eco friendly option to petrol or diesel only cars – they produce less pollution and greenhouse gases overall usually
+- In general, hybrids might provide a more fuel efficient and more eco friendly option to petrol or diesel only cars – they produce less pollution and greenhouse gases overall usually

-- All electric vehicles (with only batteries and electric motors) and hydrogen fuel cell vehicles probably present the long term answer in terms of green and alternative fuel cars
+- Electric vehicles (with only batteries and electric motors) and possibly hydrogen fuel cell vehicles might present more of a long term answer in terms of clean vehicles